-Wilhelm won the first Nobel Prize ever, in physics, in 1901, for discovering X-rays, which indicated the beginning of modern physics and revollutionalised diagnostic medicine.
+Wilhelm won the first Nobel Prize ever, in physics, in 1901, for discovering X-rays, which indicated the beginning of modern physics and revolutionised diagnostic medicine.

 He did not patent his discovery as he wanted it to be openly available to the public, without charge.

-At DDSN we share with Wilhelm's passion for continuously experimenting to create value for our clients.
-Whilst we wouldnt say we dont think (we spend many hours debating best practice and thinking about security and business implications actually) Our drive to contribute to the digital transformation and reap rewards in this for our clients sees us experiment with our technology everyday and come up with more interesting and easy-to-use digital solutions for businesses.
+At DDSN we share Wilhelm's passion for continuously experimenting to create value for our clients.
+Whilst we wouldn't say we don't think (we spend many hours debating best practices and thinking about security and business implications actually) Our drive to contribute to the digital transformation and reap rewards in this for our clients sees us experiment with our technology every day and come up with more interesting and easy-to-use digital solutions for businesses.

 Who was Dr. Wilhelm Röntgen?

 Dr. Wilhelm Conrad Röntgen was a German mechanical engineer and physicist who produced and detected electromagnetic radiation in a wavelength range known as X-rays or Röntgen rays, an achievement that earned him the first Nobel Prize.

 In honor of his accomplishments, in 2004 the International Union of Pure and Applied Chemistry named element 111, roentgenium, a radioactive element with multiple unstable isotopes, after him.

 Röntgen donated the 50,000 Swedish krona reward from his Nobel Prize to research at his university, the University of Würzburg.

 At DDSN we are passionate about experimenting and creating innovative customised digital solutions for your business as your digital partner!